The IRS offers three tax breaks for education costs like tuition

 There are also income limits for the AOTC.
 The full credit is only available if your MAGI is $80,000 or less for single filers and $160,000 or less for joint filers.
 The maximum credit you can get then decreases as your income increases.
 You can not claim the AOTC if your MAGI is $90,000 or more for single filers and $180,000 or more for joint filers.

 Claim the AOTC by completing Schedule 3 and Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits).

 The LLC is a tax credit you can claim for tuition and similar expenses from undergraduate courses, graduate courses, and professional degree courses.
 The LLC also covers the cost of classes you take to improve your job skills or acquire new skills.

 There is no limit to how many years you can claim the lifetime learning credit.
 It's worth 20% of your first $10,000 of qualified education expenses, so the LLC is worth a maximum of $2,000 per return.
 The LLC is not refundable, which means it can only decrease the amount of annual tax you owe to $0 and you cannot get a refund from it.

 The value of the LLC is also limited by your income.
-For your 2019 taxes, which you file in early 2020, you can claim up to the full credit if your MAGI is $58,000 or less for single filers and $116,000 or less for joint filers.
+For 2021, you can claim up to the full credit if your MAGI is $59,000 or less for single filers and $119,000 or less for joint filers.
 Then the maximum credit you can claim is reduced as your MAGI increases.
-You can’t claim the LLC once your MAGI reaches $68,000 for single filers or $136,000 for joint filers.
+You can’t claim the LLC once your MAGI reaches $69,000 for single filers or $139,000 for joint filers.